 - 1,000 toll-free minutes

-- Enhanced administration and analytics features
+- Enhanced administration and real-time analytics features

 - Video meetings for up to 100 participants